HenrikSamuelsson/reading-intro-to-programming-with-cpp-for-engineers/chapter-02/exercise-02/pcppe-ch02-ex02.md

 | 13   | 2.812     | 3.605       |
 | 21   | 5.031     | 4.583       |

-The bisection algorithm will usually be at least close, but note that it for examples approximates square root of 8 to be larger than square root 13.
+The bisection algorithm will usually be at least close, but note that it for examples approximates square root of 8 to be larger than square root of 13.